 There isn’t just one “best” way to train a puppy.
 Every dog is unique, which means that what works for some may not work for others.
 That being said, positive reinforcement training is generally considered the safest and most effective approach.
 Positive reinforcement involves using rewards (such as treats) to encourage desired behaviors rather than punishment.
 Other popular training methods include clicker training and dominance-based training.
 Do your research and find a method that aligns with your values and goals.

-How do you choose the right When to Start Puppy Training:?
+How do you get started with When to Start Puppy Training:?